LeffiLeftism/Roomacle_Frontend2/README.md

 Copy files from \dist\ to \Roomacle_Backend\Frontend1\ or \Roomacle_Backend\Frontend2\ to update the website

 During editing with Vue, the web page cannot communicate with the backend.
-To bypass password protection while editing, the logged_in variable can be set to true in the index.js file.
+To bypass password protection while editing, the logged_in variable can be set to true in \src\store\index.js\ .